Welcome to the Stupid Way

 If you're in or around Tokyo, I hold zen meditation classes on Saturdays at Tokyo University Buddhists Association.
 Anyone interested is welcome to attend.

-newI'll be holding a Four-day Buddhist Retreat at Shokakuji temple near Tokyo from May 3-6 (Friday to Monday), 2019.
+newI'll be holding a Three-day Buddhist Retreat at Shokakuji temple near Tokyo from May 3-5 (Friday to Sunday), 2024.
 Anyone interested is welcome.

 How to Do Zazen (zen meditation)